What Are Closing Costs in Missouri?

 Benefits:

 - The big advantage is saving on realtor commissions.
-By selling it yourself, you keep more of your home’s price.
+By selling your home yourself, you keep more of its price.

 - FSBO gives you more control over the sale, though you need to understand FSBO costs and be ready for DIY home selling.